mukund-yedunuthala/mukund-yedunuthala.de/README.md

 - This project's template is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.
 - All rights reserved for the images present in [static/img](static/img/) directory in the root of this project unless otherwise specified.
-- The content of the website itself is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+- The content of the website itself is licensed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en) license.

 ## Acknowledgments